How to Split Time Between Schengen and Non-Schengen Countries

 Greece → Turkey: Flights from Athens to Istanbul are frequent and cheap.
 Ferries run between Greek islands and the Turkish coast.

-Any Schengen country → UK: Budget flights from virtually every European city to London, Edinburgh, or Manchester.
-Ryanair and easyJet make this absurdly cheap if you book early.
+Any Schengen country → UK: Budget flights from virtually every European city.
+Ryanair and easyJet make this cheap if you book early.

 Crossing Into a Country That Needs a Visa?